 Great for something completely different!
 A contemporary Indian restaurant.
 Located up at Meribel 1600 opened to great reviews in 2017.
 We LOVE it!
-Approx €45.00 a head.
+Approx €45.00 per person.

 Great for favourites like pizzas, salads, steak in a modern setting.
-Approx €25.00 a head.
+Approx €25.00 per person.

 Great for cheesy goodness, raclette and fondue in a traditional setting.
 Run by the same people as L'Igloo.
-Approx €25.00 a head.
+Approx €25.00 per person.

 Great for, well can you guess?!
 Great fondue, raclette and delicious charcuterie in a traditional setting.
-Approx €30.00 a head.
+Approx €30.00 per person.

 Great for high-end bistro-style French food in a modern chalet style setting.
 Allow time for delicious cocktails in the bar downstairs before you dine.
-Approx €50.00 a head.
+Approx €50.00 per person.

 Great for mushroom lovers!
-A mushroomy themed menu served at this lovely restaurant up at Meribel plateau, just below Rond Point.
+A mushroomy-themed menu is served at this lovely restaurant up at Meribel plateau, just below Rond Point.
 They gather a lot of the mushrooms themselves and preserve them to serve on the winter menu.
-Approx €55.00 a head.
+Approx €55.00 per person.

 One of the best restaurants in Courchevel with the most amazing dessert selection.
 Access via Lac Creux run or by ski taxi from Altiport.
 A wide menu offers exquisite cuisine mixed with a great atmosphere.
 Booking Advised.

-A cosy and top rated restaurant in the heart of Courchevel 1650.
+A cosy and top-rated restaurant in the heart of Courchevel 1650.
 A great sun terrasse, warm interior and traditional menu.
-Booking advised all winter.
+Booking is advised all winter.